 Key and keycard requests should be initiated by your major advisor to the Graduate Program Student Service Coordinator.
 The key(s) issued to you are for your use only, they must never be loaned to anyone else.
 Failure to observe this rule will result in your key privilege being withdrawn.
-All keys require a deposit of \$100 due at the time of assignment.
+All keys require a none-refundable fee of \$10 due at the time of assignment.
 Keys must be returned before the student leaves.
-The deposit will be returned at the time the key is returned to the department.
-There is a fee for each key not returned to the department.
+Building Security